beastgetssavvy13/node-js-notes-app/README.md

 Notes taking application.
 This application is made using Node J s as a backend.

 <!-- The following paragraph should be kept synchronized with the description in appinfo/info.xml -->
-The Notes app is a distraction free notes.It provides categories for better organizationalsyntax.
+The Notes app is a distraction free notes.It provides categories for better organizational syntax.
 Notes are saved as files in your backend for an easy integration into third-party apps